phanssens1/serverlessdays-sydney/src/news/covid19-update-serverless-days-2020.md

-# CORVID19 (Coronavirus) Update
+# COVID-19 (Coronavirus) Update

 ### 20th March 2020

-ServerlessDays Sydney is currently scheduled for August 19, 2020.
+ServerlessDays Sydney is currently scheduled for August 17 and 18, 2020.

 The organising committee for ServerlessDays Sydney is actively and continuously monitoring the COVID-19 virus outbreak in line with Australian Government public health advice and the World Health Organization (WHO).